Qatar Airways Launching Bogota & Caracas Flights As Of July 2026

 Bottom line

-Qatar Airways intends to launch twice weekly flights to Bogota, Colombia, and Caracas, Venezuela.
+As of July 2026, Qatar Airways will launch twice weekly flights to Bogota, Colombia, and Caracas, Venezuela.
 The plan is for the outbound flight to operate nonstop to Bogota, while the return flight will operate with a stop, via Caracas.
 That’s partly to serve local Caracas traffic, and also to refuel, given Bogota’s high altitude.

 It’ll be interesting to see how this route performs, as it’s one of the more interesting ultra long haul routes we’ve seen launched by a Gulf carrier.
 Then again, with Turkish Airlines flying to Caracas up to twice daily, I imagine there will be demand for Qatar Airways as well.